mll/clojure-rt/README.md

 ## Compilation

-The compilation process is tested on OS X only.
+The compilation process is tested on OS X only, but due to cmake it should work everywhere if you manage to install dependencies from begin_development using your system's package manager.

 1. ./begin_development.sh
 2. cd backend
+3. cmake . -DCMAKE_PREFIX_PATH=/opt/homebrew
-3. make -j
+4. make -j

 This should build the c/c++ compiler backend.